National Savings (Pakistan): Operations

-National Savings organizational structure is based on directorates and branches.
+National Savings organisational structure is based on directorates and branches.
 The Central Directorate, or headquarters, is located in G-6 Markaz, Islamabad.
-The organization's regional directorates are located in Lahore, Gujranwala, Faisalabad, Karachi, Quetta, Hyderabad, Multan, Sukkur, Bahawalpur, Islamabad, Abbotabad, and Peshawar.
-Under these regional directorates, there are 376 branches of National Savings Centers across the country.
+The organisation's regional directorates are located in Lahore, Gujranwala, Faisalabad, Karachi, Quetta, Hyderabad, Multan, Sukkur, Bahawalpur, Islamabad, Abbottabad, and Peshawar.
+Under these regional directorates, there are 376 branches of National Savings Centres across the country.

 Investment

 Total investment in National Savings amounts to Rs3.4 trillion.

 Products

-The organization offers several savings and investment products; including prize bonds, saving certificates, and saving accounts.
+The organisation offers several savings and investment products; including prize bonds, saving certificates, and saving accounts.
 Most products are available to resident and non-resident Pakistanis, however, some products have restricted access and require specified criteria to be met before they are offered.
 These restricted access products are italicized in the following products list: